 The UASP office publishes five editions of the undergraduate newsletter, psych, each academic year.
 Each edition includes advising information, recent events, research opportunities, summer programs, study abroad options, student and alumni updates, and more.
-Keep an eye out for the psych in August, October, January, March, and May.
+Keep an eye out for the psych in the fall, spring, and May.